yiendos/my-sites-ide/README.md

 # my-sites-ide

-Welcome to my-sites-ide, contained within this project is over 8 years of experience working with Docker, condensed, distilled into one lean mean Dev-ops machine.
+Welcome to my-sites-ide, contained within this project is over 8 years of experience working with Docker, condensed, distilled into one lean mean Dev-ops code base.
 There are many features:

-* Modular - pick which services you require
-Apache or Nginx or both, Mysql or Mariab or both
+* Modular - pick which services you require - Apache or Nginx or both, Mysql or Mariab or all
-* Small image size, all images < 200mb
-Yet still contain all the php goods you require for Laravel.
+* Small image size, all images < 200mb - Yet still contain all the php goodies you require for Laravel.
-* Blazingly fast image build, CI/ CD, deployment of containers
-Because of the small image size all waiting times are reduced
+* Blazingly fast build, CI, deployment of containers - Because of the small image size all waiting times are reduced
-* Configurable, the main .env can override the settings of all the docker containers being run.
-Allowing you full control over how your sites are run, failing that you are free to modify the original Dockerfiles for total configuration-city
+* Configurable, the main .env can override the settings of all the docker containers being run Allowing you full control over how your sites are run, failing that you are free to modify the original Dockerfiles for total configuration-city

-These images can be used as part of a Continuous Integration/ deployment strategy also.
-By running the exact same images for your local, CI/CD/ staging/ production environments you can be assured of perfect results everytime.
+You can run the same images for your local environment, CI/CD/ staging/ and production environments you can be assured of perfect results everytime.

-Coming soon - Container deployment strategies via:

-* Docker compose
+## installation

+* `git clone git@github.com:yiendos/my-sites-ide.git`

-* Docker swam
+* `cd my-sites-ide`

-* Kubernetes
+* `git checkout feature/31-update`

-## Installation

-git clone git@github.com:yiendos/my-sites-ide.git

-cd my-sites-ide

-git checkout feature/31-update

-Create your .env file from the sample `cp env-example .env`
+* `cp env-example .env`

-Build you images `php my-sites-ide ide:build`
+* `php my-sites-ide ide:build`

-Access you homepage:
+Now you can access your default homepage:

 * https://localhost/ [nginx]